somphene/somphene.github.io/index.md

 * [Fundamental Law-Knowledge Conservation](https://somphene.github.io/2020-05-10-10-Knowledge-Conservation/)

-Previously:

-(click on the blue links for details)

 # [Research](https://somphene.github.io/research/)

 * [Design Optimization of Metamaterials for Cloaking](https://somphene.github.io/research/cloakingviametamaterials/) ([Synopsis](https://drive.google.com/file/d/1Gdp19Fz_jpsbY8ZORdrKV8IRrjAaBexW/view): 4 page pdf summarizing the thesis)

  Provide a unified formalism for transformation media theory based on differential forms.
 Based on the work of Greenleaf-Uhlmann, Leonhardt, H. Ammari on inverse problems and Milton's Theory of Composites, using asymptotic expansions for Steklov eigenvalues and Gohberg-Sigal theory (Argument principle extended to infinite dimensional spaces via Fredholm operators), I with my advisor Prof. [Harsha Hutridurga](https://hutridurga.wordpress.com/research/) jointly with Prof. [Habib Ammari](http://www.sam.math.ethz.ch/~hammari/)) develop novel schemes of cloaking and analyze it with numerical simulations.
 This is done by the reformulation of cloaking in terms of non-unique solution to inverse problems such as Calderon's problem or electrical impedance tomography.
+Experimental part of this is being done by my advisor Prof. Shobha Shukla's NEMO research group.
 For design optimization, the study of Girouard-Nadirashvili-Polterovich's work on Steklov spectral geometry led to study of Shape Analysis using Steklov operators.

 * [Geometric Analysis: Shape optimization for Steklov Eigenvalues](https://somphene.github.io/research/geometricanalysis/)